contanpe/PSCI/Theory Roadmap and Abstract.md

 Story:
 In the beginning, there was the All Eternal, Indivisable, Self Aware Now/Source (1, Consciousness.).
-The Now was tired of knowing the same, all the time, since it is Cyclical. (𝜋) The now, tired of knowing the same, all the time, expanded itself, and created a beautiful, novel, harmonious Change (ɸ) Change used Now to create an ordered, rigid, yet supportive Constant, to provide Change with a base to build upon; so that Now could know new things. (e, euler's number)
+The Now was tired of knowing the same, all the time, since it is Cyclical. (𝜋, corresponding to the circle in 2D) The now, tired of knowing the same, all the time, expanded itself, and created a beautiful, novel, harmonious Change (ɸ, corresponding to the sine wave in 2D)
+Change used Now to create an ordered, rigid, yet supportive Constant, to provide Change with a base to build upon; so that Now could know new things. (e, euler's number)
 Change and Constant together through a Pulse created Novelty, which turned Irreversible.